ethersphere/swarm-docs/contents/incentivization.rst

 Cryptoeconomics
 ================
-Cryptoeconomics is usually (and somewhat obviously) understood as the intersection of cryptography with economy [https://en.wikiversity.org/wiki/Cryptoeconomics].
-The cryptographic part in a broader sense encompasses the vast world of cryptocurrencies, blockchain networks and secure digital decentralized systems, while the economics side generally deals with economic *incentives* for network participant.
+Cryptoeconomics is usually (and somewhat obviously) understood as the intersection of cryptography with economy [`Cryptoeconomics <https://en.wikiversity.org/wiki/Cryptoeconomics>`_].

+The cryptographic part in a broader sense encompasses the vast world of cryptocurrencies, blockchain networks and secure digital decentralized systems, while the economics side generally deals with economic *incentives* for network participants.
 The basic principle is to reward individual network participants in some way for contributing resources to the network at large, with the aim to  ensure smooth and successful operation of a network, guarantee protocol execution, and fulfill end users' requirements.

 Every project with cryptoeconomic elements defines its own rules, protocols and incentives system to reward users, which reflect the different needs and operating principles of the specific network.